Thoughts on the Voigtlander Ultron 35mm ASPH II

 My ownership of the Silver Summicron 35mm ASPH 11674 didn’t last long.
 My copy had a strong focus shift and harsh astigmatism off centre that would only calm down by f/8.
 It was an otherwise average lens at best.
 My experience is that the Ultron 35 ASPH outperforms the Summicron 35 ASPH II by quite a margin.

 After I returned the Summicron, I ordered the Color-Skopar 35/2.5 PII.
 The price was right, the size was good, and it had a reputation for good performance.
 When I got it, it certainly performed well.
 In fact it was an almost perfect pairing with my M10 Monochrom camera.
 Smooth and rich tonality, good contrast that wasn’t overwhelmingly strong and excellent resolution to boot.
 It just had one problem that I had no patience for, focus shift.
-It less severe than my Summicron 35mm ASPH, but it was enough to be frustrating.
+It's less severe than my Summicron 35mm ASPH, but it was enough to be frustrating.
 I became impulsive and after assessing some Ultron 35mm sample DNG files from a forum contact, I pulled the trigger and ordered the Ultron 35mm ASPH II.
 In hindsight, I should have had more patience and researched this some more.

 Unfortunately the Ultron’s image quality doesn't blow me away.
-There is no focus robbing focus shift, but other than that the images were rather unspectacular compared to the excellent Color Skopar 35/2.5 PII.
+There is no sharpness robbing focus shift, but other than that the images were rather unspectacular compared to the excellent Color Skopar 35/2.5 PII.
 If I only had the Summicron to compare it to, I would've been much happier.

 Please don’t misunderstand, the Ultron 35mm isn't a bad lens.
 In fact it’s quite impressive in some areas.
 For my purposes though, it's not better than the Color-Skopar 35mm f/2.5 PII.
 However, optical performance isn’t everything and the Ultron does have better ergonomics than the overtly compact and fiddly Color Skopar 35mm.

-The Ultron 35mm isn’t going to win any hearts with its out-of-focus rendering.
+The Ultron 35mm isn’t going to win any prizes with its out-of-focus rendering.
 The blur can be harsh and the vignetting is strong at wider apertures.
 Stopping down one or two stops does a lot to render a more pleasant blur and reduce the vignetting.
 The quality of the blur is very dependant on focus distance, the distance between subject and background and lastly the intensity of the light.
 For instance, the lens will do best at very close focus distances, where the subject is far removed from a uniformly lit low contrast background and where the focus transition can be avoided as much as possible.
 The focus transition zone from foreground to background blur can be prone to render harshly too, but it's definitely better behaved at closer rather than at medium to far focus distances.